andygock/avr-uart/README.md

 The UART_RXn_BUFFER_SIZE and UART_TXn_BUFFER_SIZE constants define
 the size of the circular buffers in bytes.
 Note that these constants must be a power of 2.
-You may need to adapt this constants to your target and your application by adding to your compiler options:

-	-DUART_RXn_BUFFER_SIZE=nn -DUART_TXn_BUFFER_SIZE=nn

-RXn and TXn refer to UART number, for example to set up UART3 with 128 byte buffers, add:

-	-DUART_RX3_BUFFER_SIZE=128 -DUART_TX3_BUFFER_SIZE=128

-UART0 is always enabled by default, to enable the other UARTs, add USARTn_ENABLED to your compiler symbol options, for example to unable UART1:

-	-DUSART1_ENABLED
+You need to define these buffer sizes in uart.h

+To enable the individual UARTs, edit definitions of USARTn_ENABLED in uart.h

 Supports AVR devices with up to 4 hardware UARTs with independant user defined buffer sizes.